"

 Print Magazines With Online Presences

-I will read a print journal cover to cover because I can bookmark where I left off….
-Simply taking all of the content of what would have been a print issue and putting it online with links from a Table of Contents is all well and good in theory, but I have to ask, how many people actually sit and read all of the contents of an online journal that publishes several authors/genres per issue (Geyer, 2010)?
+I will read a print journal cover to cover because I can bookmark where I left off.
+Simply taking all the content from what would have been a print issue and putting it online, along with links from a Table of Contents, is all well and good in theory.
+Still, how many people sit and read all the contents of an online journal that publishes several authors and genres per issue (Geyer, 2010)?

 She asks a reasonable question, and one which most magazines have already asked themselves.
-In light of this dilemma, magazines with online editions have sought ways to attract readers who may not, in fact, read much.
-Most websites also include online-only content such as blogs, podcasts, and daily news updates that, naturally, they cannot make available in print form.
+In light of this dilemma, magazines with online editions have sought ways to attract readers who may not read much.
+Most websites also include online-only content, such as blogs, podcasts, and daily news updates, which, naturally, cannot be made available in print form.
 The additional features on magazines’ websites likely stem from a need to attract audiences with shorter attention spans and less time to devote to reading entire articles.

 Is Print Dead?

 The debate over whether print publications can remain financially viable has infiltrated the magazine industry.
 At a 2006 magazine editorial meeting, Glamour’s editor in chief, Cindi Leive, claimed that she “loves this question….
 Is print dead?
 Discuss (Benkoil & Stableford, 2006)!”
-The editor-in-chief of More magazine responded to the statement saying, “It’s what we talk about all day long (Benkoil & Stableford, 2006).”
-But for as many people who fight for the print industry to remain profitable, an equally vocal group argues for the elimination of the print medium altogether.
+The editor-in-chief of MORE magazine responded to the statement, saying, “It’s what we talk about all day long (Benkoil & Stableford, 2006).”
+However, for every person who fights for the print industry to remain profitable, there is an equally vocal group arguing for the elimination of the print medium altogether.
 In a 2005 published debate on the topic, former print editor-turned-blogger Jeff Jarvis squared off against John Griffin, president of the National Geographic Society’s magazine group.
 Jarvis claimed, “Print is not dead.
 Print is where words go to die.”
-But Griffin countered, “Actually print is where words go to live—we’re still reading the ancient Greeks (Jarvis & Griffin, 2005).”
+But Griffin countered, “Actually, print is where words go to live—we’re still reading the ancient Greeks (Jarvis & Griffin, 2005).”

 The fact that the print industry faces hardships remains unquestionable.
-Magazines continue to rethink their marketing strategies to remain viable in an increasingly online world.
-But many stay hopeful that journals will find a way to publish both in print and on the Internet.
+Magazines continue to reassess their marketing strategies to stay viable in an increasingly digital world.
+However, many remain hopeful that journals will find a way to publish both in print and online.
 After all, “There’s something special and unique, even luxurious about reading a big, glossy magazine….
 Or, in the words of Marie Claire editor Joanna Coles, ‘As long as people take baths, there will always be a monthly magazine (Benkoil & Stableford).’”

 License